16 Free Museums in Copenhagen You Can’t Afford to Miss

 Both are in contrast to the ruins on display in the basement (also free entry).
 Unfortunately, the ruins are currently closed to the public.

-Copenhagen Cathedral Museum Opening Times
+Copenhagen Cathedral Museum Visitor Information

 Whilst the opening times below are fixed, the cathedral may be closed at any time for weddings, christenings or funerals.

-Copenhagen Cathedral Museum website
+Website | Copenhagen Cathedral Museum website |

 How To Get To The Copenhagen Cathedral Museum